nbaronti/Homework_1/README.md

 According to crunchbase.com, Square has raised a total of $601.2M over 11 rounds of venture capital and equity funding to date.
 The company had several rounds of Series B through E funding in 2010 through 2014 prior to its IPO in November 2015, in which the company raised approximately $243M at an implied market value of approximately $2.9B.

-Since it's IPO, Square has evolved its product & service offerings well beyond its initial Square Reader.
-Square now offers an extenstive suite of additional digital payment, commerce, and banking solutions for companys of all sizes within varying industries.
+Since it's IPO, Square has evolved its product & service offerings well beyond it's initial Square Reader.
+Square now offers an extenstive suite of additional digital payment, commerce, and banking solutions for companies of all sizes within varying industries.
 In addition, Square has created new products to not only support merchants, but also support the customers of merchants.

 Put simply, the company has a clear goal of creating tools to empower and enrich all people.
 An excerpt from the company's website states the following: